-Once again there will be decreased funding for the operation of Safety Cameras in 2017/18, however the operation and enforcement of the fixed safety camera sites within Torbay will continue.
+There will be no revenue funding for the operation of Safety Cameras in 2020/21, however the operation and enforcement of the fixed safety camera sites within Torbay will continue.
+The partnership are responsible for the maintenance of the cameras, whilst the authority are responsible for the poles and housings and any works required would be funded from our maintenance budget.